 When it comes to the stereotypical Halloween-themed menu, most of the details come down to candy.
 But since this is a holiday marked by the changing of seasons—where temperatures cool and the leaves begin to turn colors—it’s also an opportunity to re-introduce more savory options into your repertoire.
 Guests of a Halloween dinner party will gravitate toward rich dishes like chili and stroganoff soup, and more casual nights at home will feel even cozier with desserts like apple crisp and caramel fondue.
-What do all of these recipes have in common, by the way?
-Well, they can be made in a crockpot.
+What do all of these recipes have in common?
+They can be made in a crock-pot.

 Do your best to eat as little candy as possible as you wait for these 10 delicious recipes to come together in this trusty (and often underused) kitchen staple.
-Not only do we have the details on the aforementioned meals, but we’ve also included the likes of chocolate peanut clusters, Chex mix, and caramel fondue, too.
-Since all of these picks deliver maximum satisfaction with minimal effort, we think they’re going to be easier to accomplish than multiple scary costume ideas throughout the month.
-In fact, they may just be the highlight of your Halloween season after all.
+They deliver maximum satisfaction with minimal effort and may just be the highlight of your Halloween season.

 Slow Cooker Beef Stroganoff Soup

-Quick Tip: “Garnish with cracked black pepper, fresh thyme or parsley, and grated parmesan cheese and serve,” notes Tiffany.
+Quick Tip: “Garnish with cracked black pepper, fresh thyme or parsley, and grated parmesan cheese, and serve,” notes Azure.

 Ingredients: When the weather cools and the night comes on quick, a steaming bowl of chili is the type of dinner that makes the changing of seasons feel cozy rather than creepy.
 Natalie Mortimer of The Modern Proper mixes in ground beef and chuck roast as a base, and then adds minced garlic, chopped mushrooms, green chilis, and avocado for more flavor.
 Don’t forget to add cilantro and jalapenos, too.